 Once your loved one is willing to accept your help, it’s time to do what you can to get them out of their abusive relationship and into rehab.
 Starting with the first problem can alienate them from the user and get them back on their feet again:

 - File for a restraining order or criminal charges (if necessary) against the user

 - Help your loved one move their belongings to a new and undisclosed location

 - Fight for sole custody of their children, if any exist

-- Take care of their financial situation and get the abuser’s name removed from joint accounts
+- Take care of their financial situation and get the user’s name removed from joint accounts

-- Get their name off the lease of the abuser’s home, if necessary
+- Get their name off the lease of the user’s home, if necessary

-- Show pictures of the abuser to people who live near your loved one and tell them how important it is to call the police if they are spotted
+- Show pictures of the user to people who live near your loved one and tell them how important it is to call the police if they are spotted

 - Renting them a post office box to avoid giving out a mailing address